sign-in-canada/sign-in-canada.github.io/architecture/scenarios/auto-collection.md

-The Acceptance Platform accomplishes the automatic collection of pairwise identifier mappings as part of the normal user login process, by sending a second SAML authentication requests to the legacy credential service providers when required.
+The Acceptance Platform accomplishes the automatic collection of pairwise identifier mappings as part of the normal user login process, by sending a second SAML authentication request to the legacy credential service providers when required.

-1. The process begins when a relying party sends an authentication request to the Acceptance Platform, using either OpenID connect or SAML.
+1. The process begins when a relying party sends an authentication request to the Acceptance Platform, using either OpenID Connect or SAML.
 2. The Acceptance Platform then sends an authentication request to the CSP on its own behalf.
 Requesting the pairwise identifier that the CSP has created for Sign In Canada.
-3. Upon receiving the SAML Assertion from the CSP, the Acceptance platform looks the user up in its own repository.
+3. Upon receiving the SAML Assertion from the CSP, the Acceptance Platform looks the user up in its own user profile repository.
-4. The Acceptance Platform then check to see if it already has a pairwise identifier mapping for the authenticated user with the requesting relying party.
-If so, then collection is not required, the login flow completes normally and the Acceptance platform returns the appropriate pairwise identifier to the relying party (RP).
+4. The Acceptance Platform then checks to see if it already has a pairwise identifier mapping for the authenticated user with the requesting relying party.
+If so, then collection is not required, the login flow completes normally, and the Acceptance platform returns the appropriate pairwise identifier to the relying party (RP).
-5. If however, the Acceptance Platform does not have a pairwise identifier mapping for the authenticated user with the requesting relying party it then sends a second authentication request to the CSP on the relying party's behalf.
+5. If however, the Acceptance Platform does not have a pairwise identifier mapping for the authenticated user with the requesting relying party, then it sends a second authentication request to the CSP on the relying party's behalf.
 6. If the CSP has an existing pairwise identifier for the user with the